kyleyoshimoto/torus/README.md

 ## Available Scripts

+After downloading the zip, by clicking the blue "code" button in the upper right corner...
 In the project directory, you can run:

 ### `npm start`